Joan Chen: 2000–present: International acclaim

 In 2009, Chen starred alongside Feng Yuanzheng and Liu Jinshan in the Chinese TV series Newcomers to the Middle-Aged (人到中年 (Rén Dào Zhōngnián)), directed by Dou Qi (斗琪 (Dòu Qí)), in which she played a female doctor facing middle-age problems.
 She also played the part of goddess Guan Yin in the 2010 Chinese TV adaptation of Journey to the West, directed by Cheng Lidong (程力栋 (程力棟, Chéng Lìdòng)).
 In October 2009 Joan Chen was the curator of the first Singapore Sun Festival, whose theme was "The Art of Living Well".
 She selected five films for screening during the festival: The Diving Bell and the Butterfly, Dead Man Walking, Hannah and Her Sisters, Still Life and Edward Scissorhands.

 In 2010, Chen joined the cast of Wang Leehom's directorial debut Love in Disguise, Alexi Tan's (陈奕利 (陳奕利, Chén Yìlì)) Color Me Love (爱出色 (愛出色, Ài Chūsè); alongside Liu Ye), Ilkka Järvi-Laturi's Kiss, His First (alongside Tony Leung Ka-fai and Gwei Lun-mei) and veteran acting coach Larry Moss' Relative Insanity (along with Juliette Binoche).
 In May 2010, she was set to star and direct one of the three parts of the anthology film Seeing Red.
 In 2011, Chen played Secretary Bishop's girlfriend on the television series Fringe episode "Immortality".
 Chen was cast as the Mongol Yuan Dynasty empress Chabi in the 2014 American television series Marco Polo.
 Being somewhat unfamiliar with the Mongols, Chen read The Secret History of the Mongol Queens in order to prepare for the role.
 She also appeared in several episodes of the 2018 Chinese television drama Ruyi's Royal Love in the Palace as Ula Nara Yixiu (the Empress Xiaojingxian).

 In 2014, Chen served as a jury member at the 71st Venice International Film Festival.
 In the same year, Chen presided over the jury for the 51st Golden Horse Awards.
-In 2023 she played a caring and compassionate mother to a rebellious teenager in the coming of age comedy-drama Dìdi directed by Sean Wang.
+In 2023, she played a caring and compassionate mother to a rebellious teenager in the coming of age comedy-drama Dìdi directed by Sean Wang.
 Angi Han of The Hollywood Reporter wrote of her performance, that the "role often trusts her remarkable ability to convey a lifetime’s worth of regret or joy or swallowed anger through a simple gaze".
-For her performance she was nominated for the Independent Spirit Award for Best Supporting Performance.
+For her performance, she was nominated for the Independent Spirit Award for Best Supporting Performance.

 Personal life

 In 1981, Chen left China to study at the State University of New York at New Paltz, before transferring to the California State University, Northridge.

 From 1985 to 1990, Chen was married to actor Jim "Jimmy" Lau.

 In 1989, she became a naturalized citizen of the United States.

 On January 18, 1992, Chen married her second husband, cardiologist Peter Hui.
 They have two daughters.
-They live in San Francisco, California.

 On April 9, 2008, Chen wrote an article entitled "Let the Games Go On" for The Washington Post objecting to the politicization of the 2008 Summer Olympics in Beijing.